Yes, America's Anchorman is away and this is your undocumented Anchorman sitting in.

 There's no tomorrow.

-Uh it's i we've already cleaned out tomorrow.
+We've already cleaned out tomorrow.

-It's not just that the cupboard is bare today, but next decade's cupboard is bare, and the decade after that.
+It's not just that the cupboard is bare today, but next decade's cupboard is bare and the decade after that.

-Uh and that is why we need candidates.
+And that is why we need candidates.

 We don't just need a guy with an R after his name.

-We need candidates who are explicitly committed to smaller government with fewer agencies, fewer employees, uh lower budgets running fewer programs, because if they're not offering that, they're not being serious.
+We need candidates who are explicitly committed to smaller government with fewer agencies, fewer employees, lower budgets, running fewer programs.

-This is gonna this is global Armageddon.
+This is global Armageddon.

 This isn't Greece.